Our experts in residence

 Ayora Berry, Ed.D.

-Ayora is a software product leader and educator with experience in academic, non-profit, and corporate sectors. e takes a holistic approach to problem solving that blends business, design and technology frameworks with a focus on incubating new solutions in the areas of CAD, PLM, IOT, AR, ALM FSM, AI, and edtech.
-He is currently the vice president of Product Strategy at PTC, an engineering software company with 37,000+ customers worldwide.
-He founded Elements88.com, an edtech consulting firm that offers services in strategy, app development, and education programming.
+Ayora is a software product leader and educator with experience in academic, non-profit, and corporate sectors.
+He takes a holistic approach to problem solving that blends business, design and technology frameworks.
+He is Vice President of AI Product Management at PTC, an engineering software company with 37,000+ customers worldwide.
 Ayora holds a Bachelor of Arts in History, a Bachelor of Science in Biology, a Master of Teaching, and a Doctorate in Education.
 He lives in Arlington, Massachusetts.

 Picture of Adam Friedman